This article offers an image optimization tools comparison matrix and shows you where these tools overlap each other and what separates them.

 In case I forgot to mention any other great articles out there, please accept my apologies.
 Simply send me a link and I will add the article to the list.

-Also see some of my own articles concerning Citrix Optimizer:
+Also, see some of my other articles concerning Citrix Optimizer:

 - Creating a custom template for Citrix Optimizer